Skip to content

 For Cobra Trading, service is very personal.
 They know that for day traders, even a split second matters, and that’s why they offer instant support instead of phone queues with long hold times and high-end trading tools for fast trade executions.

 The commissions start as low as $0.0015 per share.
-Besides the inhouse-trading platform Cobra TraderPro, DAS Trader Pro, Sterling Trader Pro, RealTick Express and RealTick PRO are available to clients.
+Besides the in-house trading platform Cobra TraderPro, DAS Trader Pro, Sterling Trader Pro, RealTick Express and RealTick PRO are available to clients.

-Traders can use Cobra’s platforms to directly locate hard-to-borrow stocks in addition to the extensive list of easy-to-borrow shares.
+Traders can use Cobra’s trading platforms to directly locate hard-to-borrow stocks in addition to the extensive list of easy-to-borrow shares.
 That makes shorting penny stocks more convenient, saving time and costs.

-2. TradeStation
+5. TradeStation

 TradeStation is focused mainly on serving active traders and trading system developers.
 They constantly make progress in catering to the needs of trading beginners and market newbies.

-TradeStation offers multiple account types for trading stocks, options, futures, ETFs, and cryptocurrencies.
+TradeStation offers multiple retail investor account types for trading stocks, options, futures, ETFs, and cryptocurrencies.
 It is tailored to the needs and level of understanding of beginners, giving them access to in-depth educational tools, advanced stock screeners, and more.

-In terms of costs, TradeStation also does a pretty good job.
-The broker charges $0 commission on stocks and the majority of its ETFs.
-The account minimum requirement is $2,000 if you want to access the high-end TradeStation desktop software.
-The margin trading rates start at 9.50% for accounts with less than $50,000 and go down to 3.5% for accounts with over $2m.
+The margin trading rates start at 9.50% for retail investor accounts with less than $50,000 and go down to 3.5% for accounts with over $2m.
 The universe of supported assets is pretty diverse, including everything from stocks, ETFs, and mutual funds, to options, bonds, futures contracts, cryptocurrencies, and more.

 6. TradeZero